 There are nearly 90 million pet dogs in America, and a new study has found that almost 70% of them demonstrate some degree of anxiety-related behaviors.
 Anxiety is common in both adults and dogs, but as pet parents, we want the best for our pups — and that includes relief from anxious feelings.

 Some dogs have occasional anxiety, while others suffer from it daily.
 If you suspect your pooch is feeling anxious, you need to know if it’s a growing problem or just a temporary situation.

-As such, you might be wondering if dog anxiety medication over-the-counter is a good idea.
-To help you better understand dog anxiety, we’ll explore the different types of anxiety, the common causes and symptoms of this condition, and what you can do to treat your dog.
+As such, you might be wondering if dog anxiety supplements are a good idea.
+To help you better understand dog anxiety, we’ll explore the different types of anxiety, the common causes and symptoms, and what you can do to help your dog.

 Anxiety in Dogs: Causes and Symptoms

 Anxiety is characterized by intense fear and worry.
 While we often hear it discussed as a human condition, our beloved canine friends can also go through it.
 There are three major factors when it comes to dog anxiety: separation from owners, fear, and aging.

 Separation anxiety is one of the most discussed types of anxiety in dogs.
 This type of stress stems from a dog’s fear of being separated from his or her owner.
 Experts from the College of Veterinary Medicine at the University of Illinois Urbana-Champaign estimate that as many as 40% of domestic dogs experience separation anxiety to some degree.

 - Going to the bathroom indoors (especially if dogs are already house-trained)